Sony RX-100 Review

 Luckily, the tests underwater with my Sea & Sea YS-D1 strobe were quite different.
 The camera flash recycled at an acceptable speed, and I was able to shoot at speeds in line with other compact cameras.
 Perhaps this is because the power of the YS-D1 strobe meant that the camera's internal flash didn't have to use as much power.
 The good news is - you are unlikely to miss an important shot.

 Sony RX-100 raw converter support

 Check out Bluewater Photo's Sony RX-100 Video Review

 Sony RX-100 underwater housing options

-Our partner Bluewater Photo will be carrying both the Recsea Sony RX-100 housing, which is out right now, and also the Nauticam RX-100 housing, which in also out.
+Our partner Bluewater Photo carries both the Recsea Sony RX-100 housing and also the Nauticam RX-100 housing.
 Both housings will be small, high quality aluminum housings with access to all of the controls.
 The Ikelite RX-100 underwater housing is an economical polycarbonate housing.

 Further Reading & Resources

 EOS-HD reviews the Sony RX-100 video

 Support the Underwater Photography Guide